Piedmont Neighborhood Portland

-The Piedmont neighborhood is the ideal urban village boasting easy access to other popular Portland neighborhoods such as Humboldt, Alberta, Arbor Lodge, Boise, Eliot and Kenton to name a few.
-Piedmont runs alongside the Max light rail train allowing for a convenient commuting to downtown Portland and other Portland neighborhoods.
+The Piedmont neighborhood is the ideal urban village boasting easy access to other popular Portland neighborhoods such as Humboldt, Alberta, Arbor Lodge, Boise, Eliot, and Kenton to name a few.
+Piedmont runs alongside the Max light rail train allowing for convenient commuting to downtown Portland and other Portland neighborhoods.
 Downtown by car is less than five minutes in most traffic situations and by bike is about twenty-five minutes.
 I-5 is easily accessed as it runs directly alongside Piedmont.

 Piedmont Neighborhood Features

 Back in the 1920s, Piedmont was one of the original suburbs of Portland but is definitely not considered one today.
 As a result of the Portland real estate market boom, Piedmont has seen an influx of new residents to the area which has helped to create the strong community present today.
 As one might imagine, Piedmont has some wonderful areas with beautifully improved homes and neighborhoods, with some still in transition.

 Piedmont locals enjoy easy access to New Seasons Market, what seems like their own private light rail (the Max), a half dozen coffee shops, and a slew of other independent businesses and restaurants in Piedmont proper and its surrounding neighborhoods.
 Portland Community College has done a great deal to revamp the area surrounding the school campus on Killingsworth and Albina.
 Likewise, area residents pride themselves on rebuilding both the homes and the community.